travis-ci/docs-travis-ci-com/legal/privacy-policy.md

 ## Website

-### How are my Data used when visiting the Website?
+### II.
+How are my Data used when visiting the Website?

 1. **Visiting the Website**